 Click Here for tab for Blinding Lights

-The song itself is very easy to play, using a capo on the 3rd you can play the entire song just using 4 very simple chords.
-Or alternatively, if your technical ability is a little higher you can even play a version that works its iconic synth-lead melody into the guitar part using more of a fingerstyle approach, the choice is yours!
+The song itself is very easy to play.
+Using a capo on the 3rd, you can play the entire song just using 4 very simple chords.
+Or alternatively, if your technical ability is a little higher, you can play a version that works its iconic synth-lead melody into the guitar part using more of a fingerstyle approach.
+The choice is yours!

 Chasing Cars – Snow Patrol